-&lt;sup>1 Administrative inspections of the submitted fertilizer accounts for 85 inspected farms in January and February 2020 (Table 3.1)
+1 From 2017/2018 this is an administrative inspections of the submitted fertilizer accounts for the 86 inspected farms in January and February 2019.
+Two holdings have gone bankrupt.

 Soil analysis

 If the derogation is used for four consecutive years, the farmer must provide a soil analysis where phosphorous and nitrogen levels in the soil are examined.
 One sample per five hectares must be provided.